oinone/oinone-docs/en/UserManual/Designers/IntegratedDesigner/connector.md

 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/Integrated%20Designer/connector/glAPI/bj.png)

-## (IV) Integrated API Testing
+## (IV) Integrated Interface Testing

 ### 1. Feature Introduction
-Previously, after users configured an API in the connector, they still needed to use external tools such as **data flows**, **Postman**, or **curl** for verification.
-This approach resulted in fragmented operations and low efficiency.
-Now, we have directly integrated the API testing function into the platform to achieve a one-stop development and debugging experience.
+Previously, after users configured an interface in the connector, they still needed to use external tools such as **data flows**, **Postman**, or **curl** for verification.
+This approach led to fragmented operations and low efficiency.
+Now, we have directly integrated the interface testing function into the platform, enabling a one-stop development and debugging experience.

-### 2. Operation Method
+### 2. Operation Methods
+#### API:
-#### I. Usage Example
+##### Usage Example
-The following uses the **DingTalk Open Platform - Create User API** as an example to demonstrate the workflow of API testing.
+The following takes the **DingTalk Open Platform - Create User Interface** as an example to demonstrate the workflow of interface testing.

-##### (I) Obtain API Information
+###### Obtain Interface Information
-On the DingTalk Open Platform, we can find the relevant information about this API:
+On the DingTalk Open Platform, we can find the relevant information about this interface:
 - **Request Method**: POST
 - **Request URL**: `https://oapi.dingtalk.com/topapi/v2/user/create`